BHP Billiton half-year profit slides, ahead of forecasts

 Underlying earnings from iron ore slumped 35 percent, while petroleum earnings dropped 15 percent.

-South32 will house BHP's aluminum and manganese units, the Cerro Matoso nickel mine, Cannington silver mine and some coal mines in Australia and South Africa.
+South32 will house BHP's aluminium and manganese units, the Cerro Matoso nickel mine, Cannington silver mine and some coal mines in Australia and South Africa.

 "Following the proposed demerger, BHP Billiton will maintain its progressive dividend policy and any dividends from South32 will represent additional cash returns to shareholders," Mackenzie said, highlighting the value of the spin-off.